miikaah/repox/README.md

 ## Building

 Install Zig (0.13.0) from https://ziglang.org/download/.
 The OS `libc` library needs to be available.
 Follow the OS's instructions on how to install it.
+On POSIX clang and on Windows the "Windows SDK Standalone" are also needed for the build.

 To build run